DataWraith/utility-belt/README.md

 ### Re-exports

-Most of the heavy-lifting is done by other libraries this crate re-exports:
+Most of the heavy-lifting is done by the other libraries this crate re-exports:

 - [ahash](https://docs.rs/ahash) - fast HashMap and HashSet implementation, hashing of single values
 - [glam](https://docs.rs/glam) - convenient 2D vector types